charlesveasey/ofQML/README.md

 Example project demonstrating an openFrameworks and QML project.

 **Note**
-There is a conflict between:
+There is a conflict between

 ***qnamespace.h***
 line 112: